TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 }

 ```
 * **name** - Apps are given an ID by combining the "name" and "version".
-That combination must be unique across the entire Tapis(Agave) tenant, so unless you are an admin creating public system, you should probably put your username somewhere in there, and it's often useful to have the system name somehow referenced there too.
+That combination must be unique across the entire Tapis tenant, so unless you are an admin creating public system, you should probably put your username somewhere in there, and it's often useful to have the system name somehow referenced there too.
 You shouldn't use spaces in the name.
 * **version** - This should be the version of the software package that you are wrapping.
-If you end up updating your app description later on, Tapis(Agave) will keep track of the app revision separately, so there is no need to reflect that here.
+If you end up updating your app description later on, Tapis will keep track of the app revision separately, so there is no need to reflect that here.
 * **deploymentSystem** - The data storage system where you keep the app assets, such as the wrapper script, test script, etc.  App assets are not stored on the execution system where they run.
-For provenance and reproducibility, Tapis(Agave) requires that you keep them on a cloud storage system.
+For provenance and reproducibility, Tapis requires that you keep them on a cloud storage system.
 * **deploymentPath** - the directory on the deploymentSystem where the app bundle is located
-* **templatePath** - This template is what Tapis(Agave) uses to run your app.
+* **templatePath** - This template is what Tapis uses to run your app.
 The path you specify here is relative to the deploymentPath
 * **testPath** - The intention here is that you include a testcase inside of your app bundle.
 * **argument** - In combination with "showArgument", the "argument" keyword is a convenience that lets you build up commandline arguments in your wrapper script.
 * **Cardinality** - Sets the min and max number of files you can give for inputs and outputs.
 A "maxCardinality" of -1 will accept an unlimited number of files.